Azure/azure-openapi-validator/docs/rules.md

 Please refer to [missing-default-response.md](./missing-default-response.md) for details.

+### AllowNestedIfParentExist

+When the parent resource is scoped under a resource group, the path for the list calls of its child resources must also be scoped under a resource group

+Please refer to [missing-segments-in-nested-resource-list-operation.md](./missing-segments-in-nested-resource-list-operation.md) for details.

 ### MissingTypeObject

 The rule should apply to any schema with "properties" or "additionalProperties".
 It is to ensure a schema with "properties" or "additionalProperties" must have explicit "type:object" statement, which means a schema is an object.